jerrychong25/Codelabs/docs/issue-1.md

 # Issue 1 (Week 1 of February 2022)

-Recording of valuable news, articles, research papers, tools, websites and etc that I've read and learnt on past one week.
+Recording of cool and interesting news, articles, research papers, tools, websites and etc that I've read and learnt on past one week.

 ## Articles